Thomas Heurtaux

-Thomas Heurtaux ([tɔmɑ œʁto]; born 3 July 1988) is a French professional footballer who currently plays for Pohronie in the Fortuna Liga.
+Thomas Heurtaux ([tɔmɑ œʁto]; born 3 July 1988) is a retired French professional footballer who last played for Pohronie in the Fortuna Liga.

 He previously played domestically for Caen and Cherbourg, for Italian clubs Udinese and Hellas Verona, and for Ankaragücü of the Turkish Süper Lig.

 Club career

 Caen

-The Normandy native came through the ranks at Caen, and spent his entire career with the club, apart from a loan spell at Cherbourg in 2008-09, when he scored two goals in 25 appearances.
+The Normandy native came through the ranks at Caen, and spent his entire career with the club, apart from a loan spell at Cherbourg in 2008–09, when he scored two goals in 25 appearances.

 Heurtaux represented the club 65 times, scoring five goals in the process, to establish himself in the Caen first team.

 Udinese

 On 25 May 2012, Udinese confirmed the signing of Heurtaux from Caen on a two-year deal.

 Loan to Hellas Verona

 On 12 July 2017, he agreed to join Hellas Verona for a year loan.

 Ankaragücü

 On 18 August 2018, he joined Turkish club Ankaragücü on a permanent transfer.
 A year later, having claimed that the club had not paid his wages for nine months, Heurtaux cancelled his contract.